When was the last time you gave your liver a moment’s thought?

 If you haven’t done so before, ask yourself why you are having that drink.
 And do this for every drink you have!
 Is it peer group pressure?
-Is it habit?
+Is it a habit?
 Do you actually enjoy that second or subsequent drink as much as the first?
 If it is to help you unwind or switch off, do you need more than one?
 Is there something else you could do that would achieve the same effect?
 What is causing you to need to unwind in the first place?

 I see many clients who find it necessary to start their day with caffeine and end it with alcohol.
-This is not an ideal way to live if you want to have a long and healthy life and it suggests there is something else going on which needs to be addressed.
+This is not an ideal way to live if you want to have a long and healthy life.
+It suggests there is something else going on which needs to be addressed.
 An occasional drink is one thing but regular consumption is not healthy.

 So make a considered decision before you have each and every drink as to whether the “benefits” outweigh the risks.
 And if you do enjoy a drink occasionally, make even more of a concerted effort to look after yourself in other aspects of your diet and lifestyle.

 What else can you do to improve your health?

 If you are concerned about the health of your liver, it is well worth investing in a thorough naturopathic assessment to ensure you are on the right track.
 If you are interested in herbal support, herbs that can help include Curcuma longa, Silybum marianum (St Marys Thistle), Cynara scolymus, Bupleurum falcatum and Schizandra chinensis to name a few.
 (Please note: herbs should not be self-prescribed.
 They can interfere with your medications and may be contraindicated in some circumstances).

 Typically, I will develop a tonic for you using these or other herbs depending on your unique symptoms, pathology results, diet and lifestyle.
 I will also provide you with dietary guidance to make sure you are getting sufficient nutrients or provide additional nutrients to supplement your diet if necessary.
 Alternatively, my 21 day detox program may be perfect for you.